Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-1/04-normalization.md

 # To Do
-Image paths for norm methods - move figures from primary analysis workshop <br>
+- Image paths for norm methods - move figures from primary analysis workshop
+- add DESeq2 median ratios as example (i have a figure that may work from lecture for teaching QBS class)
+- remove bullet point description of median of ratios from DE markdown on Day 3

 # Part 4 - Data normalization in RNA-seq